 - Fluency in Spanish; must also have knowledge and comprehension of English.

-Students are admitted to the program only once in the year and can begin graduate studies in August of the current academic year.
-Applicants to the program should have submitted all application materials by January 31st.
-Applicants who have submitted their application by January 31st have until February 28th to complete the submission of application materials.
+Students are admitted to the program only once in the year and can begin graduate studies in August of every year.
+Applicants to the program should have submit an application by January 31st.
+Applicants who have submitted their application by January 31st have until February 28th to complete the submission of all application materials.
 Applications that remain incomplete after February 28th will not be considered for admission.
-For more information, please contact the Office of Admissions at 787-758-2525, extension 5228.
+For more information, please contact the Admissions Office at 787-758-2525, extension 5211.

 Apply for admission to the Program

-*Satisfactorily complete (with B or higher) all specialty courses (professional and track).
+- Satisfactorily complete (with B or higher) all specialty courses.

-The School of Health Professions at the Medical Sciences Campus, University of Puerto Rico, gives the Degree of Master in Health Information Management.
-This degree is authorized by the Board of Education of Puerto Rico.
-Also, the program is accredited by the Commission on Accreditation for Health Informatics and Information Management (CAHIIM) under the baccalaureate level standards.
+The program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) under the baccalaureate level standards.
 This is because the skills established for admission to the national exam of the American Health Information Management Association (AHIMA), what is required to practice the profession in Puerto Rico and the US are in accordance to baccalaureate level standards.

 Dr. Sandra Silva Cintrón